Brusselian dialect: Origins

 A local version of the Brabantian dialect was originally spoken in Brussels.
-When the Kingdom of Belgium was established in 1830 after the Belgian Revolution, French was established as the only official language of the kingdom.
-French was therefore primarily used amongst nobility (however some in the historic towns of Flanders were bilingual and stayed attached to the old Flemish national literature), the middle class and a significant portion of the population whose secondary education had only been delivered in French.
+When the Kingdom of Belgium gained its independence in 1830 after the Belgian Revolution, French was established as the kingdom's only official language.
+It was therefore primarily used amongst the nobility (though some in the historic towns of Flanders were bilingual and stayed attached to the old Flemish literature), the middle class and a significant portion of the population whose secondary education had only been delivered in French.

 French then gradually spread through the working classes, especially after the establishment of compulsory education in Belgium from 1914 for children aged between six and fourteen years.
-Primary school education was given in Dutch in the Flemish region and in French in the Walloon region.
+Primary school education was given in Dutch in the Flemish Region and in French in the Walloon Region.
 Secondary education was only given in French throughout Belgium.
 Drained by the personal needs of the administration, many new working class arrivals from the south of Belgium, again increased the presence of French in Brussels.
 Informal language was from then on a mixture of Romance and Germanic influences, which adapted into becoming Brusselian.

 Nowadays, the Brussels-Capital Region is officially bilingual in French and Dutch, even though French has become the predominant language of the city.